 A company’s brand and culture influence each other in powerful ways.
 It serves you well to understand the impact of culture on the branding process, as your culture shapes your brand, and your brand reflects your culture.
 So how do you leverage your internal culture for an external payoff?

 Your company’s internal culture has a powerful influence on your brand.
-Whether you have knowingly defined and shaped your internal culture or not, it is influencing your brand right now.
-In the perfect brand and culture symbiosis, each would support the other to create a unified internal-external brand experience, where what you say, how you act and what you do all align.
+Whether you knowingly defined and shaped your internal culture, it is influencing your brand.
+The perfect brand and culture symbiosis would support the other to create a unified internal-external brand experience where everything you say, act, and do align.
 Success depends on how authentically your culture and brand mirror each other.
-Consumers are more likely to connect with your brand if they have a good understanding of what you are all about.
+Consumers are more likely to connect with your brand if they understand what you are all about.
 If all you chalk it up to be is not reinforced by the experience you deliver, you fail.
 Easier said than done, right?
 Well, it doesn’t have to be.

-Start with these 5 tips for branding your culture:
+Start with these five tips for branding your culture:

 1. Define your brand.

 Who are you?
 What do you stand for?
 What is your customer service philosophy?
 What are your core values?
 How do you treat customers?
 What is your reason for being?
 In a world with endless opportunities to cut corners and compromise values, employees need to see themselves as part of the brand promise your company is marketing.
 Everyone needs to believe in and feel connected to the brand for the company to deliver on its promise.
 Everyone needs to have the same understanding of the ideals your brand embodies.